aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/030-test-hub-spoke-connectivity.md

 "Karpenter-spoke-staging-20241009092211264300000028"
 ```

-The Argo CD dashboard should have the stagging load balancer addon.
+The Argo CD dashboard should now display the staging load balancer addon.

 ![Stagging LB](/static/images/spoke_applications.jpg)

-As you demonstrated in this chapter Argo CD allows enabling/disabling addons on a Kubernetes cluster by setting a boolean variable.
-When the variable is true, Terraform adds a label to the cluster resource telling Argo CD to install that addon.
+As demonstrated in this chapter, Argo CD enables us to manage addons on a Kubernetes cluster through simple boolean variables.
+When we set a variable to true, Terraform adds a corresponding label to the cluster resource, instructing Argo CD to install that addon.

 :::alert{header="Congratulation!" type="success"}
 Argo CD streamlines the deployment of additional add-ons across multiple EKS clusters, ensuring a consistent and efficient process.